gpcimino/pickleablelambda/readme.md

 except:
     print(".. unfortunately lambdas are not picklable :-(")

-print("But if import pickablelambda and you wrap L with LambdaProxy...")
+print("But if you import pickablelambda and you wrap L with LambdaProxy...")

 import pickablelambda